anafisad/anafisad/README.md

 I am very passionate about pop culture, technology & process.

-🔭 I’m currently building Novellisteer, a brand, blog and podcast on sharing the big and low of being novel in securing your life, wellbeing, business and evolving in tech.
+🔭 Am currently building Novellisteer, a brand, blog and podcast on sharing the big and low of being novel in securing your life, wellbeing, business and evolving in tech.

 💬 Ask me about: podcasting, project management, system tools, content strategy, cybersecurity, people, process, technology.

 📫 How to reach me: You can find me on [twitter](https://twitter.com/anafisad).

-🌱 I’m currently leavling up in Amazon Web Servicer, Networking, Python and Scripting.
+🌱 I’m currently leveling up in Cloud, Business Building, Python and Scripting.

 👯 I’m looking to collaborate on building a platform for Multipassionate being in tech.